Random Matrix Ensembles For Many-Body Quantum Systems: Introduction

-In two previous Latin American Schools of Physics, one of us presented courses on random matrix theory with C. Pineda and Vinayak respectively.
-The first course \cite{Pi-08} presented the basics of random matrix theory (RMT) of Gaussian invariant ensembles and its applications to fidelity decay.
-The second course \cite{Vi-14} presented the basics of RMT ensembles of correlation matrices of random white noise or the same noise with a given fixed correlations, known as Wishart ensembles and correlated Wishart ensembles respectively.
-Aspects of their application in multivariate analysis have been analyzed.
-In the present course, we shall discuss how to make the random matrix ensembles for Hamiltonians of few- and many-body systems more realistic taking into account the two- or few-body character of interactions.
-The central point is the fact that many-body systems are mainly governed by two-body interactions, while the classical Gaussian ensembles correspond to $m$-body interactions, where $m$ is the total number of particles.
-A reasonable random matrix model might assume a Gaussian ensemble for the two-body interaction, a one-body part reflecting a mean field or the the field of the nuclei in atoms or molecules and possibly some three-body interaction \cite{Ze-09}.
-The early work dealt mainly with fermions \cite{Fr-70,Bo-71,Br-81} with findings that confirmed that the classical ensembles (consisting of $m$-body interactions) was a fair approximation for the fluctuations if spectra were unfolded individually \cite{Br-81}.
+The principle of ergodicity allows one to compare spectral averages from a given spectrum with ensemble averages obtained using random ensembles.
+The early work dealt mainly with fermions \cite{Fr-70, Bo-71, Br-81} with findings that confirmed that the classical ensembles (consisting of $m$-body interactions) was a fair approximation for the fluctuations if spectra were unfolded individually \cite{Br-81}.
 In a more recent update of this work \cite{Fl-01}, it was shown that actually the first and second moments of the spectra show strong non-ergodicity or at least very slow convergence.
-This fact does not surprise because already French \cite{Fr-73} in his first paper showed that the convergence is with $1/\log(N)$, where $N$ is the dimension of the resulting Hamiltonian matrix.
-This means that for tactical purposes there is no convergence at all!
-For bosonic systems, the situation is more involved.
-We shall cover both bosonic \cite{Be-03a, Be-11, Ma-12a, Ma-12b, De-13, Ma-15, Ma-15a, Ma-16} and fermionic systems \cite{Ma-08, Ma-09, Ma-10a, Ma-10b, Ma-11a, Ma-11, Ma-12, Ma-12b, Ma-15, Ma-15a, Ma-16, Be-16} in detail as new results are available.
-This subject circle will make up the central part of the course.
+This fact does not surprise because already French \cite{Fr-73} showed that the convergence for the spectral density goes with $1/\log(N)$, where $N$ is the dimension of the resulting Hamiltonian matrix.
+For two-level bosonic systems, the situation is more involved \cite{Be-01}.

-Recently, there has been increasing interest in distinguishable particles, quantum gaps and other objects with clearly more complicated structures in the sense that the randomness can have different parameters for different parts of the system.
-Examples are 1D chains and complicated graphs \cite{Piz-08}.
-In this case the theory is far from developed, but maybe the most remarkable result is by Pluha\u{r} and Weidenm\"{u}ller \cite{Pl-15}, who recently showed that a complete quantum graph with pairwise irrational random couplings has exactly the same joint probability distribution as the GOE or GUE depending on the character of the graph under time reversal.